WHAT YOU NEED TO KNOW TO GET INVESTMENT FROM THIS FUND

 There is a chronic shortage of safe, decent and affordable housing for women at risk of and experiencing homelessness.
 This includes women who have experienced domestic abuse and are in need of a safe place to escape to from their abuser, women who have been released from prison and at increased risk of the cycle of reoffending when they don’t have a safe and stable home to go to; and women - often with children - living in temporary, poor and inappropriate accommodation, struggling to afford housing costs.

 The demand for safe and secure homes for women facing homelessness is extremely high.
-Women’s homelessness is often rooted in trauma and violence and in 2021/22, 1.6 million women in the UK experienced domestic abuse, one of the leading causes of homelessness.
+Women’s homelessness is often rooted in trauma and violence and in 2023, 1.4m women, one in four, experienced domestic abuse, one of the leading causes of homelessness.

 This is where the Women in Safe Homes fund comes in.
 It provides a safe, stable and sustainable alternative to inappropriate and temporary accommodation, such as B&Bs and (often) mixed gender hostels, instead providing longer-term housing with wraparound, specialist support.